classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-connect.md

 ## Admin Payout: Automated Commission & Payouts

-With Stripe Direct, both Organizer and Admin receive direct payments into their bank accounts via Stripe.
+With Stripe Connect, both Organizer and Admin receive direct payments into their bank accounts via Stripe.
 Payouts and admin commission processing are fully automated for efficient event management.

 <br>